ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/ScienceFieldContinuumImaging.rst

 ===================================

 The parameters listed here allow the user to configure the parset and the slurm job for continuum imaging of the science field.
+The defaults have been set based on experience with science commissioning and ASKAP Early Science, using the 12-antenna array.
+If you are processing different data sets, adjusting these defaults may be necessary.

 Some of the parameters can be set to blank, to allow cimager to choose appropriate values based on its "advise" capability (which involves